 The 001 segment of the collection system was partially closed in 2009 in accordance with the approved Revised Work Plan submitted by CBS to NYSDEC in November 2008.
 This partial closure involved the permanent plugging of manholes MH-001-02 and MH-001-06 located midway along the 001 segment profile (Figure 1).
 Plugging of these manholes was designed to split the 001 segment of the collection system, separating the upper portions where water levels were relatively deep below grade from the lower portions where water levels were near or at the ground surface.
 Closure involved both filling the manholes and plugging permeable pipe bedding materials around the outside of the manholes.
-Also, in accordance with the Work Plan, an additional groundwater monitoring well, MW-35, was installed just downstream of the pumping sump for the 001 segment of the collection system (i.e., CSMH-001 or "Sump 001").
-CBS submitted the report on this closure to NYSDEC in September 2009.
+Also, in accordance with the Work Plan, an additional groundwater monitoring well, MW-35, was installed just downstream of the pumping sump for the 001 segment of the collection system (i.e., CSMH-001 or "Sump 001").2 CBS submitted the report on this closure to NYSDEC in September 2009.

 Figure 2 provides an overview of the work requirements to complete the closure of the 001 segment.
-These work activities will first involve the permanent plugging of manholes and associated piping at MH-001-09, MH-001-10, and MH-001-13, all of which are located upstream of previously closed manhole MH-001-06 (Figure 2).
+These work activities will first involve the permanent plugging of manholes and associated piping at MH-001-09, MH-001-10, and MH-001-13,3 all of which are located upstream of previously closed manhole MH-001-06 (Figure 2).
 At each location, the manhole will first be inspected to assess the thickness of accumulated sediment.
-If the sediment thickness is appreciable (i.e., greater than 12± inches), sediments will be evacuated from the manhole using a vacuum truck.
-The collected sediment will be delivered to the groundwater treatment plant area for dewatering and staging prior to off-site disposal.
+Sediments will either be evacuated from the manhole using a vacuum truck or dislodged using a high pressure water jet where the sediment layer is thin.
+If evacuated, the collected sediment will be delivered to the groundwater treatment plant area for dewatering and staging prior to offsite disposal.
 Sediment handling procedures are described in Section 2.2.1.
+If water jetted, the loosened sediment will eventually resettle within the pipe network.
 These three manholes will then be permanently sealed using the procedures described in Section 2.2.2.

-&lt;sup>3 The terminal manholes are referred to as CSMH-001, CSMH-002, and CSMH-003, respectively, for the three segments of the collection system from east to west at the Site (Figure 1).
+2 The terminal manholes are referred to as CSMH-001, CSMH-002, and CSMH-003, respectively, for the three segments of the collection system from east to west at the Site (Figure 1).
 In some reports and drawings, these pumping stations are referred to Sumps 001, 002, and 003, respectively.

 While these upstream manholes are being closed, water levels will be pumped down in CSMH-001 to dewater the piping system below previously closed manhole MH-001-02.
 The pumped water will be conveyed through existing piping to the groundwater treatment system for treatment and discharge.
 Once the manholes and piping are dewatered to the extent practicable, the manholes will be inspected to assess the thickness of accumulated sediment.
-Where the sediment thickness is appreciable, sediments will be evacuated from the manhole using a vacuum truck and delivered to the treatment plant area for dewatering and staging prior to off-site disposal (Section 2.2.1).
-Following sediment removal, the sump pump will be pulled from CSMH-001, and the electrical service to this location will be disconnected and permanently locked out at the treatment building.
+Sediments will be evacuated from the manhole either using a high pressure water jet or a vacuum truck with subsequent delivery to the treatment plant area for dewatering and staging prior to off-site disposal (Section 2.2.1).
+Following sediment removal/displacement, the sump pump will be pulled from CSMH-001, and the electrical service to this location will be disconnected and permanently locked out at the treatment building.
 The conveyance line from CSMH-001 will be capped or plugged at both the sump and treatment building.
-Manholes and associated piping at CSMH-001, MH-001-01, and MH-001-14 will then be permanently sealed using the procedures described in Section 2.2.2 and 2.2.3 (Figure 2).
+Manholes and associated piping at CSMH-001, MH-001-01, and MH-001-14 will then be permanently sealed using the procedures described in Sections 2.2.2 and 2.2.3 (Figure 2).